keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 ```
 *Figure 2 : The Big Picture — The Players of Secure Zero Touch Provisioning sequence*

-Crucially, **once the payload is validated, nothing about how SONiC applies configuration changes**.
-The validated payload is translated into SONiC's normal provisioning data and handed to the existing engine and plugins.
-The new work is confined to *establishing trust and obtaining a verified payload* — not to reimplementing provisioning.

 #### The Trusted ZTP flow in four moves